Introducing the AWS Well-Architected Program

 In an effort to accelerate the adoption of the principles and best practices within the Well-Architected Framework, AWS has partnered with a select few accredited partners to create the Well-Architected Review Program.
-Mission has been selected to offer a free Well-Architected Review (WAR) to qualified companies.
+Mission is an AWS Premier Consulting Partner that can provide Well-Architected Reviews (WAR) to qualified companies.
 We work with your technical staff to understand your workflow and application architecture, and suggest improvements that will align your architecture and processes to the best practices outlined in the five pillars of the Well Architected Framework.

 Mission has performed many Well-Architected Reviews on behalf of our customers, and we’ve found that 96% of the findings relate to security, 79% to reliability, and 75% to operational excellence, which underscores the urgency of ensuring that your applications are employing best-practices.

 In his military treatise The Art of War, Sun Tzu states that “the greatest victory is that which requires no battle.”
 By learning about the AWS Well-Architected Framework, and applying the learnings within to your organization and application architectures, you can invoke the same strategy to achieve easier, faster victories on the path to stable and efficient AWS deployments.
 Join us as we dive deep into the five pillars of the Well-Architected Framework over the next five months.